miceno/rolloffino/README.md

 * D4 (GPIO2)  -> D1 motor A      -> RELAY_A2
 * D5 (GPIO14) -> D2 motor B      -> RELAY_B1
 * D6 (GPIO12) -> D3 motor B      -> RELAY_B2

-In the case of an ESP8266 with an OLED display, pins D5 and D6 are used for communication with the display, so you should choose another ones:
 * D7 (GPIO13) -> D2 motor B      -> RELAY_B1
 * D8 (GPIO15) -> D3 motor B      -> RELAY_B2